PrefectHQ/prefect/docs/concepts/deployments.md

 !!! info "Deployments do not contain code definitions"
     Deployment metadata references code that exists in potentially diverse locations within your environment; this separation of concerns means that your flow code stays within your storage and execution infrastructure and never lives on the Prefect server or database.

-    This is the heart of the Prefect hybrid model: there's a boundary between your proprietary assets and the Prefect backend (including [Prefect Cloud](/cloud/)).
+    This is the heart of the Prefect hybrid model: there's a boundary between your proprietary assets, such as your flow code, and the Prefect backend (including [Prefect Cloud](/cloud/)).

 ### Scheduling and parametrization